microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

     "REMOTEDEBUGGINGVERSION": "15.0.28307.222",
     "ScmType": "None"```

-3) Create an azure application to access dynamics CDS following [this link](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory#create-an-application-registration) and copy the Application (client) ID and client secret
+4) Create an azure application to access dynamics CDS following [this link](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/walkthrough-register-app-azure-active-directory#create-an-application-registration) and copy the Application (client) ID and client secret

-4) Update the CDS settings in appsettings.json
+5) Update the CDS settings

      ```//Dynamics connection settings
     "DynamicsAppId": "<Azure Application Id created in step 3, This enables Bot to talk to CDS>",